 - More than 300 championships held for professional and amateur golfers since our founding

-- 70 top PGA TOUR players compete in the BMW Championship
+- 70 top PGA TOUR players compete in the BMW Championship, penultimate event in FedEx Cup Playoffs

-- More than 200 full tuition and housing awards each year
+- 245 full tuition and housing awards this year

 - Evans Scholarship Houses at 14 universities

-- Comprehensive selection criteria – academics, financial need, caddie record and character and leadership
+- Comprehensive selection criteria includes academics, financial need, caddie record and strong character & leadership

-- Campus leaders in academic and extracurricular activities
+- Evans Scholars are campus leaders in academic and extracurricular activities

-- Average grant valued at more than $70,000 over four years
+- Average total value of an Evans Scholars is more than $80,000 over four years

-- Alumni contribute more than $6.2 million annually and over $62.3 million cumulatively
+- Alumni contributed nearly $6 million in 2013 and over $79.8 million cumulatively

 - More than $12.7 million in tuition and housing expenses paid in 2013-14 academic year